Give Your Kitchen a Facelift with New Countertops

 It’s not necessary to completely gut-renovate a room to freshen its look.
 For example, just replacing your kitchen countertops can make this important space look brand-new and make it more user-friendly too.

 Selecting countertops really depends on the style of your kitchen.
-For example, a Tuscan or traditional kitchen is perfect for granite.
+For example, a Tuscan or traditional kitchen is perfect for granite countertops.
 Look for granite that has “movement” in it due to the flowing colors, or a really pretty combination of color shades in general.
 Since granite is natural, every piece is unique so you should browse around to find the mixture you want.

-If your style is more transitional or contemporary, think about countertops that have a clean look, unlike the busyness of granite.
+If your style is more transitional or contemporary, think about kitchen countertops that have a clean look, unlike the busyness of granite.
 For example, a smooth stone might work well, or even concrete.
-I’ve also seen stainless steel tops.
+I’ve also seen stainless steel countertops.
 The more modern your kitchen is, the more leeway you have in selecting counters that reflect your minimalist design.

-What is “out” with countertops?
+What is “out” with kitchen countertops?
 The 4×4 tiles we often saw in houses built in the eighties are no longer popular.
 That said, if you have a Spanish hacienda style of home, colorful pillowed tiles might work well, but perhaps just as a pop of color in your backsplash.